number571/go-peer/cmd/hidden_lake/messenger/README.md

 ### Example

 The example will involve (as well as in HLS) three nodes `middle_hls, node1_hlm and node2_hlm`.
 The first one is only needed for communication between `node1_hlm` and `node2_hlm` nodes.
-Each of the remaining ones is a combination of HLS and HLM, where HLM plays the role of an application and services, as it was depicted in `Figure 3`.
+Each of the remaining ones is a combination of HLS and HLM, where HLM plays the role of an application and services, as it was depicted in `Figure 3` (HLS).

 Build and run nodes
 ```bash